-The Director of Housing/Residence Life works closely with student housing staff, known as Resident Advisors (RAs) who live in each residence hall, to guide the development of a community and assist students as they learn to bring balance to their lives.
-The residence hall communities begin each year creating Community Standards, which assist residents in living and learning together through open communication, trust, and respect for each other.
+The Department of Housing and Residence Life works closely with student housing staff, including Resident Advisors (RAs) who live in each residence hall, to guide the development of a community and assist students as they learn to bring balance to their lives.
+The residence hall communities begin each year learning Community Standards, which assist residents in living and learning together through open communication, trust, and respect for each other.